Common Name: spotted deadnettle

 Tolerate: Deer, Drought, Heavy Shade, Dry Soil

 No serious insect or disease problems.
 Aphids and slugs are occasional visitors.
+Watch for leaf blight and leaf spots.
 Crown rot may occur in poorly drained, wet soils.
 Foliage may decline (melt out) in hot and humid summer climates.

 Small scale ground cover for shady areas.
 Intolerant of foot traffic, however.
 Also effective as an edger, but spread must be controlled.
-Hanging baskets.
+Hanging baskets or containers.